PanasSubedi/ideas/README.md

 Using the application, you can:
 1. Add one title for each day.
-2. Under each title, you can at up to 20 ideas.
+2. Under each title, you can add up to 20 ideas.
 3. Add tags to titles.
 4. Import and Export ideas as JSON.